Springfield, MO

 “Yes, God, Yes” is by no means a typical high school sex movie though.
 It is a very charming coming-of-age story about how feeling “turned-on” is okay, and how hellish it is to have to live in a reality that would make hormonal young people, especially young women, feel otherwise.
 Growing up, the pleasures of self-pleasuring might seem ambiguous, but they’re never, ever to be shameful.

-Published on The Standard: November 2, 2020
+Published by The Standard: November 2, 2020